gspahlin/Matplotlib_challenge/README.md

 # Matplotlib_challenge

-This was a challenge to complete some cleaning and analysis task fictional in vivo pharmacological data.
+This was a challenge to complete some cleaning and analysis tasks on fictional in-vivo pharmacological data.
 The analyses include descriptive statistics, several kinds of plots, a box plot analysis of some of the therapies, and a linear regression analysis at the end.

 ***Files***